 - The program can be completed in four years (full time) if the student follows our recommended sequence.
 Students also have the option of part-time study.
 Applicable transfer credit may be used to satisfy some program requirements, thus shortening the completion time.

-- The Accounting Program is open to eligible in-state and many out-of-state applicants.
-The program is closed to students residing in countries other than Canada and the United States (including U.S. Territories).
-The exceptions are U.S. military and State Department personnel and their family members with APO/FPO addresses.
+- The Accounting Program is open to eligible students in the U.S. (including the District of Columbia and all U.S. territories).
+The program is closed to students residing in countries other than the U.S. except for U.S. military and State Department personnel and their family members with APO/FPO addresses.

 Note: To be eligible to sit for the Certified Public Accountant (CPA) Examination, Indiana residents must complete the accounting major plus an additional 30 credits, also offered online at Indiana State University.
-Out-of-state students should contact their state board of accountancy to verify requirements.
 Coursework in the forensic accounting minor, finance minor, and insurance and risk management minor can be used to partially satisfy this requirement.
 Each student works with an academic advisor to build a program of study based on the student's professional goals.
+Out-of-state students should contact their state board of accountancy to verify requirements.
+Students also may contact the National Association of State Boards of Accountancy to determine their state’s requirements.

 Accounting careers are available in all sectors of society from business and industry to government or nonprofit organizations.
 The Accounting Program also offers opportunities for continuing study that leads to certifications in accounting, finance, and management; to licensure as a CPA; or to graduate study in business administration and accounting.
 The most common career paths for accounting majors are listed below.